neverfap-deluxe/nfd-api/content/general_about/about-main-02.md

 A comprehensive online step-by-step how-to guide which explains exactly what you need to do to overcome porn addiction.

-With a wide variety of guides, articles and courses, I hope to teach you all of the skills and coping mechanisms that I've developed over the years, so you can fully recover from your porn addiction with ease.
+With a wide variety of guides, articles and courses, I hope to teach all of you the skills and coping mechanisms that I've developed over the years, so you can fully recover from your porn addiction with ease.

-Skills and abilities which I personally utilise on a daily basis in order to help keep my mind calm, balanced and under control.
+Skills and abilities which I continue to utilise on a daily basis in order to help keep my mind calm, balanced and under control.

 No more excuses.
 No more compromises.